Aircoookie/Espalexa/readme.md

 #### My devices are not found?!

 Confirm your ESP is connected.
 Go to the /espalexa subpage to confirm all your devices are defined.
 Check your router configuration.
 Espalexa might need to have UPnP enabled for discovery to work.
 Then ask Alexa to discover devices again or try it via the Alexa app.
 If nothing helps, open a Github issue and we will help.
+If you can, add `#define ESPALEXA_DEBUG` before `#include <Espalexa.h>` and include the serial monitor output that is printed while the issue occurs.

 #### The devices are found but I can't control them!
 They are always on!